 A dual fuel package unit contains both a heat pump and a furnace.
 With this hybrid HVAC system the heat pump will supply the air conditioning and the heating, until the temperature gets too low.
 If the temperature drops below 20-25 degrees, then the furnace will kick on and provide the heating.
 This is meant to provide an ultra efficient heating system.
 This system can be used in any climate, but is recommended for colder climates that regularly drop below 20 degrees.

-If you have more questions or would like a free estimate on a package unit, feel free to give us a call at 731-300-1030 or fill out the Replacement Unit Quote Form below.
-We serve Jackson, TN and the surrounding areas.
-At Cagle Service we deliver, install and warranty your new unit.
+If you have more questions or would like a free estimate on a package unit, feel free to give us a call at 731-300-1030 or book your free estimate online below.